FIRST LIBERTY IN SAIGON First Liberty in Saigon –

 Next, we went to the billeting office to get a place to sleep and stow our gear.
 After dropping our bags, we decided to head out and do a little look-see around town.
 As we were walking up to the gate, we could see, beyond the fence, a busy, bustling city, quite different from the ‘ville we visited in Cam Ranh Bay.
 Cars, mopeds, ladies in their elegant au-dai gowns – it was beautiful.
 So we walk up to the gate, present our ID cards and the Air Force Sergeant at the gate says, “Sorry, shore-leave isn’t authorized.”

 We asked why, and he said “You are transit personnel, and shore-leave is not authorized.
 Only for base personnel.”
-Well, the EN2 looks at me and says, “Well, I'll tell ya what, Jack.
+The EN2 looks at me and says, “Well, I'll tell ya what, Jack.
 I’m going on liberty.”

 Then he turned to the guard and said, “Have you ever shot anyone?”